What is the TCP sequence number? How is it used for reliable and sequence delivery?

 Size of sequence number :

 A TCP sequence number is a four bytes value or 32 bits value.
 Value can be from 0 to 2^32 – 1 (4,294,967,295).
-After reaching the largest value, TCP will continue with the value zero.
-Looks that there can be a problem of having two packets with the same sequence numbers for a long duration session?
-But no, TCP window maximum size is 2^16 – 1.
-Means if sequence number has reached the limit of 2^32 – 1, means, sequence numbers from 0 to 2^16, has been already acknowledged.
+After reaching the largest value, TCP will continue with zero.
+There can be a problem with having two packets with the same sequence numbers for a long-duration session.
+But no, the TCP window maximum size is 2^16 – 1.
+This means if the sequence number has reached the limit of 2^32 – 1, sequence numbers from 0 to 2^16 have already been acknowledged.

 Initial sequence number(ISN) in TCP :

-TCP initialize sequence number counters at the time of TCP connection establishment.
-Initialization values are called initial sequence numbers.
-As per TCP specification, the initial value needs not to be zero (it may be any random number).
-SYN is the first TCP segment from the client to the server in a three-way handshake, for the connection setup procedure.
-SYN segment has an SYN flag set in TCP header and a sequence number value.
+TCP initializes sequence number counters at the time of TCP connection establishment.
+The initial values are called initial sequence numbers.
+As per TCP specification, the initial value needs not be zero (it may be any random number).
+SYN is the first TCP segment from the client to the server in a three-way handshake for the connection setup procedure.
+The SYN segment has an SYN flag in the TCP header and a sequence number value.
 SYN uses the first value of a sequence number, which is zero.

-If the server ready to accept the connection, there is a new SYN (from server to connection setup) and ACK (for received SYN from the client) from the server.
+If the server is ready to accept the connection, there is a new SYN (from server to connection setup) and ACK (for received SYN from the client) from the server.
 Header flag bits are set for SYN and ACK in a TCP single segment.
-SYN has an initial sequence number from the server and acknowledgment number has the next expecting sequence number from the client.
+SYN has an initial sequence number from the server, and the acknowledgment number has the following expected sequence number from the client.

-After getting SYN from the server, the client sends ACK, with acknowledgment number.
-The value is the next expecting sequence number from the server.
-Now client and server are ready with sequence numbers on each end, for reliable and sequenced delivery of messages.
+After getting SYN from the server, the client sends ACK with the acknowledgment number.
+The value is the following expected sequence number from the server.
+Now client and server are ready with sequence numbers on each end for reliable and sequenced delivery of messages.

-Here we will cover TCP sequence number in detail with a live capture example.
+We will cover TCP sequence numbers in detail with a live capture example.
 The example has relative sequence numbers, so the sequence number starts from zero.
-This makes easy to analyze a capture and a good example to understand.
+This makes it easy to analyze a capture and an excellent example to understand.

 TCP capture setup:

-We have captured traces for a TCP communication with the help of client and server socket programs.
-Both programs executed on the same machine in loopback, using loopback address 127.0.0.1.
+We have captured traces for TCP communication with the help of client and server socket programs.
+Both programs are executed on the same machine in loopback, using loopback address 127.0.0.1.
 The server listens on port 5000 for TCP connection from the client.
-The following are the sequence for example capture.
+The following is the sequence for example capture.

 - Clients connect to the server.

-- A client sends the data of 13 bytes length.
+- A client sends data of 13 bytes in length.

-- The server sends the data of 11 bytes length.
+- The server sends the data of 11 bytes in length.

 - The server closes the connection after two seconds.